CARTONNAGE TIPS

 GLUING

 Use PVA glue for cartonnage.
-Add some water before applying.
+If needed, add some water before applying.
 Cover the glue if you're not using it for a while.

 Let your PVA glue dry in the open air if you want to clean the tray.
 When the glue has dried, you can pull it straight out of the tray to use it again.